 It was nearly dusk when we surfaced.
 On the Nullarbor, as the sun drops, so does the temperature.
 It was a 60 kilometre drive to the overnight camp at Caiguna.
 We wasted no time in departing Cocklebiddy Cave – one of the wonders of Western Australia.

 It was dark by the time we reached Caiguna caravan park.

 After re-stocking with bread, chocolates, and other necessities and refuelling the vehicles the next morning, we headed west out of Caiguna.
-The turnoff to Toolina Rockhole is 130 kilometres west along the Eyre Highway.
+The turnoff to Toolinna Rockhole is 130 kilometres west along the Eyre Highway.
 It is not marked and easily missed.
-We stopped for a short break at water tanks close to the turnoff before tackling the rough track into Toolina.
+We stopped for a short break at water tanks close to the turnoff before tackling the rough track into Toolinna.